dims/kubernetes/hack/tools/golangci-lint/sortedfeatures/README.md

 sorted alphabetically by name.
 If they are not sorted, it reports an error with a detailed diff showing the current order versus the expected order.

-The linter uses the same core logic as the `cmd/sortfeatures/main.go` tool, which is used by the `hack/update-sortfeatures.sh` script to automatically sort feature gates.

 NOTE: the linter only works for the following scenario where a `const` or a `var` block contains feature gates:
 ```go
 const (